codeforester/base/README.md

     git commit -m "Adding the initial version of $USER.sh" git push

+If you don't want to disturb your `.bash_profile` and `.bashrc`, you can still use Base in a less full-fledged manner.
+See the FAQ section for details.

 # **How does Base work?**

 In a typical setting, `.bashrc` sources in `$BASE_HOME/base_init.sh` which does the following: